As you probably already know:

 That cardio is in fact a very powerful tool that carries with itself a number of weight-loss and [even] muscle-building benefits:

-For example, cardio exercises can help you lose those extra pounds of body fat (due to their high caloric requirement and the afterburn effect), improve your power output when at the gym, enhance your strength and endurance, boost muscle growth (by positively altering protein metabolism), raise nitric oxide production, which improves the blood flow to your muscles, as well as improve your VO2 max.
+Cardio exercises can help you lose those extra pounds of body fat – due to their high caloric requirement and the afterburn effect).
+Improve your power output when at the gym, enhance your strength and endurance, boost muscle growth (by positively altering protein metabolism), raise nitric oxide production, which improves the blood flow to your muscles, as well as improve your VO2 max.

 Love them or hate them, aerobic exercises have been proven time and time again to be one of the fundamental pillars to a successful physique.